MarufZak/study-logs/understanding-linux-kernel/README.md

 A field in process descriptor that points to the corresponding `list_head` inside the runqueue’s `prio_array_t` data structure.

+### relationship between processes

+All processes have relationship.
+A process that creates another process is marked as parent process.
+Processes 0 and 1 (init) are created by the kernel.
+Process 1 is ancestor of all the processes.

 ## FAQ

 - Is Linux kernel a process?